How to buy the best car

 And while you may like the idea of buying a car from a ‘premium’ brand such as BMW or Lexus, you may find you can get all the refinement and features you need from a more mainstream brand – and at a lower price.

 We recommend you write a list that prioritises what you want and need a new car to do – and that should include an idea of how much you’re willing (and able) to pay.
+It's also worth considering where you're going to be spending most of your time driving, to assess whether a hybrid or battery-electric vehicle could lower your running costs.

 How much can you afford to spend?